In California as in Ancient Rome

 Last week I was in Prague, visiting my Czech colleagues and continuing our collaboration into Cold War Classics.
 This time I was let loose on the wonderful Theatre Studies students of Charles University, giving two lectures: one about Classical Reception Studies and the goals of the Brave New Classics project; and one about the reception […]

 Brave New Classics is an international, transdisciplinary and collaborative research project that explores the relationship between the Greek and Roman classics and world communism.
 It began life as an Early Career research project funded by The Leverhulme Trust (2016-19), looking specifically at how the intellectual repercussions of the Russian Revolution affected British culture to 1956.
-This explains the current bias towards Western experiences of communism.
+This partially explains the current bias towards Western experiences of communism.
 Through collaboration with students and colleagues whose research focus is on the presence of the classics within the former USSR and other from other countries with their own unique cultural and political conditions, we hope over time to present a more balanced and global investigation of classics and communism.
 Please get in touch if you would like to contribute.

 that capture the spirit of the project